tiwong/tiwong.github.io/maths.md

 2. Mock automorphic forms and the BPS index.
 [ArXiv](https://arxiv.org/abs/1710.06653)

-3. On stable orbital integrals and the Steinberg-Hitchin base.
-[Preprint](stablegerms.pdf)

 4. On the computational complexity of MSTD sets, with T. Mathur.
 [ArXiv](https://arxiv.org/abs/1810.07358) (not for publication)

 5. Refinements of the trace formula for GL(2).
 [ArXiv](https://arxiv.org/abs/1910.03733)

-6. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam. <!--- Preprint](paramodular.pdf) --->
+6. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam. *Under revision*

-6. On the unitary part of the stable trace formula.
+7. On the unitary part of the stable trace formula.
 [Preprint](Maps2.pdf)

-7. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.
+8. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.

-8. A weighted invariant trace formula.
+9. A weighted invariant trace formula.

+10. A weighted stable trace formula.

+11. Zeroes of Rankin-Selberg L-functions and the trace formula

 ### Some past teaching: